North Main Street at Route 460 - Blacksburg

 - Improving the right turn lane from westbound Route 460 onto North Main Street

-Depending on the availability of funding, the connection of Bishop Road to Route 460 also may be closed as part of this project.
+The connection of Bishop Road to Route 460 will be closed as part of this project.

 As of 2016, approximately 15,700 on Route 460 pass through this intersection which is projected to increase to 18,700 by the year 2040.